Allied Health Professions/

 Part 2: Do’s and Don’ts When Applying to College

 Start Preparing for Your Health Care Career in High School

 Healthcare Reform 101

-Training programs in END technology typically require one to two years of study, including clinical work with patients.
+Training programs in neurodiagnostic technology typically require one to two years of study, including clinical work with patients.
 Look for a program that is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).